© 2019 Billboard. All Rights Reserved.

 Its decision to include streaming data in the Official U.K. Top 100 reflects the widespread explosion of streaming services such as Spotify and Deezer in the United Kingdom.

-In 2013, some 7.4 billion tracks were streamed on audio services in the U.K., twice the total recorded the previous year, with streaming now representing more than 10 percent of U.K. trade income from recorded music, according to the BPI.
+In 2013, some 7.4 billion tracks were streamed on audio services in the U.K. -- twice the total recorded the previous year -- with streaming now representing over 10% of U.K. trade income from recorded music, according to the BPI.

 In the first few weeks of June 2014, the number of weekly audio streams in the U.K. had grown to an average of 260 million a week, according to the OCC.